ilyakaznacheev/public/en/how-i-write-my-unit-tests-in-go-quickly.md

 ## Make test meaningful

-I like tests, but when it comes to test output, it getting harder to keep on track what's going on and which test was failed and why.
-It's ok when you have 10 or 20 test cases, but if you have hundreds of tests (or at least test sets, if you're using table tests for example) it's really hart to understand what's wrong just looking on the test output.
+I like tests, but when it comes to testing output, it getting harder to keep on track what's going on and which test was failed and why.
+It's ok when you have 10 or 20 test cases, but if you have hundreds of tests (or at least test sets, if you're using table tests for example) it's really hard to understand what's wrong just looking on the test output.

 To make it more readable you have to give a proper description.
 But do you **really** want your test cases to be looking like this?